jaryaman/ML_demos/README.md

 ### Rendering

-If GitHub fails to render the notbook, visit https://nbviewer.jupyter.org/ and paste in the URL you wish to view
+If GitHub fails to render the notebook, visit https://nbviewer.jupyter.org/ and paste in the URL you wish to view.